This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 What Do They Look Like

-As far as how to sex this breed, at hatch both males and females are the same color (they are not sex-linked), but can be wing sexed.
+As far as how to sex this chicken, for this breed, at hatch both males and females are the same color (they are not sex-linked), but can be wing sexed.
 Or, you can wait until they are several weeks old and can see the color differences developing.

 They handle both cold and heat well.
 So, they can be happy in most any climate making them a very hardy and resilient breed.